 Your FACE Race Terms and Definitions Rundown

 FACE RACE Teaching Resource.
-This page is one of many included in the members and associates Toolkit
+This companion page is one of many included in the FACE Race Handbook.
+More details here

 Do we know our ‘white aware,’ from our ‘white saviourism,’ and white supremacy.
 Why ‘white,’ and not ‘White?’
 Why ‘Black,’ and not ‘black?’
 How does ‘equity,’ advance the ‘equality,’ conversation.
 For your terms and definitions run down see below.